1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 - `custom_timer_compare`
 This variable can be used in conjunction with `custom_timer` to create timed executions of tasks, for example to execute a function every x milliseconds.

-In addition to that, all global variables from *BSB\_lan.ino* are available.
+In addition to that, all global variables from *BSB_LAN.ino* are available.
 In regard to MAX! functionality, these are most notably:

 - `max_devices[]`
 This array contains the DeviceID of each paired MAX! device.
 You can use this for example to exclude specific thermostats from calculations etc.